 The school nurses at SAU16 would like to welcome all students and parents to visit the health offices.
 All nurses in the district are registered nurses licensed in the State of N.H. and practice under the standards of care set up by the State of N.H.
 Board of Nursing.
-Locally we work under the direction of our school pediatrician, Steven Loh, M.D. (standing orders are available for viewing in the school's health office upon request).
+Locally we work under the direction of our school paediatrician, Dr. Kristen Johnson, M.D. (standing orders are available for viewing in the school's health office upon request).
 Our goal in the health office is to assess, protect and promote a healthy environment for all students.
 To ensure a healthy environment we will dismiss ill students (to parents / guardians), who compromise their own health or the health of the school population.
 When necessary we make referrals to other medical providers.
-The health office staff will provide basic first aid and care for minor illnesses following the standing orders provided by Dr. Loh.
+The health office staff will provide basic first aid and care for minor illnesses.
 If you have any questions or would like further information about the policies and functions of the school health offices not contained on the website, please feel free to call or visit your child’s school nurse anytime.
-We are always happy to meet with parents / guardians in person.
+We are always happy to meet with parents or guardians in person.

 Emergency Contact Information and Parent Communication:

 It is important to remember to contact the school if there are any changes in parent contact information or the emergency contact people you have selected.
 It is helpful to advise the nurse of changes in your child’s health status so that the best care decisions can be made while your child is at school.
 If your child has chronic health concerns keeping the nurse advised of your child’s needs is especially important to us.

 For your child’s safety it is very important for us to know when your child is going to be absent.
 Please call in to the school by 8:40AM.
 There is a message machine for your convenience to place that call the night before or early in the morning.
 The state tracks influenza trends through the school nurses.
 Please let the school know when you call in absence if your child has respiratory symptoms and has a fever > 100F.